 Irismar Reis de Oliveira, MD, PhD-Developer of Trial-Based Cognitive Therapy -Founder and Director of the Trial-Based Cognitive Therapy Institute -Founding Fellow of The Academy of Cognitive Therapy -Author of 2 books (including Trial-Based Cognitive Therapy: a Manual for Clinicians), 115 articles, 15 book chapters, and editor of 3 other books, all related to cognitive-behavioral therapy (CBT) -Full Professor of Psychiatry in the Department of Neurosciences and Mental Health, Federal University of Bahia, Brazil -Former Head of Psychiatry Service, University Hospital, at the Federal University of Bahia, Brazil

-How You Can Get Help for Social AnxietyThe National Social Anxiety Center is a national association of regional clinics with certified cognitive therapists specializing in social anxiety and anxiety-related problems.
+How to Get Help for Social AnxietyThe National Social Anxiety Center is a national association of regional clinics with certified cognitive therapists specializing in social anxiety and anxiety-related problems.
 We have compassionate therapists who can help you to reduce social anxiety.
-Currently, we have regional clinics in San Francisco, District of Columbia, Los Angeles, Pittsburgh, New York City, Chicago, Newport Beach / Orange County, Houston / Sugar Land, and St. Louis.
+Currently, we have regional clinics in San Francisco, District of Columbia, Los Angeles, Pittsburgh, New York City, Chicago, Newport Beach / Orange County, Houston / Sugar Land, St. Louis, and Phoenix.
 Contact our national headquarters at (202) 656-8566 or visit our Regional Clinics contact page to find help in your local area.

 DISCLAIMER: The National Social Anxiety Center (NSAC) exists solely to promote evidence-based treatment for social anxiety, and education about social anxiety.
 NSAC is not a group psychotherapy practice, and does not provide any psychotherapy services.
 NSAC assumes no liability for it’s regional clinics’ work or practices.